bpfeuty/CRN_fluxspace/FIG_3-4-S2/README.md

   - fig3g.dat (nr=5 must be selected)
   - values mu and J written in Fig3F.
   - fig4g.dat (nr=7 must be selected)

--- all distributions.
--- hyperparameters and ranges are iteratively changed